plone/training/gatsby/data.rst

         />
     )

-In this case, the query is an attribute of the <StaticQuery> tag.
+In this case, the query is an attribute of the ``<StaticQuery>`` tag.

 .. note::

     StaticQuery is different from standard components that we have seen before, because it uses a ReactJS pattern called `render props <https://reactjs.org/docs/render-props.html>`_.

-    This pattern is used when there are different components of the interface that needs the same piece of code/logic and we do not want to duplicate the same code.
+    This pattern is used when there are different components of the interface that need the same piece of code/logic and we do not want to duplicate the same code.

     A component that implements that pattern, has some logic hidden inside (for example how to perform a GraphQL query) and takes a function (as `render` property) that expose some data (the result of the query) and returns a React element and calls it instead of implementing its own render logic.